 Movie Review: "Stake Land"

-When a deadly plague begins sweeping the world, the United States government urges its civilians not to travel and to stay indoors.
-Martin's (Connor Paolo) parents have other plans.
+When a deadly plague begins sweeping the world, the United States government urges its civilians not to travel and to stay indoors, but Martin's (Connor Paolo) parents have other plans.
 They intend on getting in their car with Martin, and their newborn, so they can drive north (away from heavy population).
-As they are packing the car, a deadly infected creature gets in their shed.
-As Martin's family is killed, a mysterious man, known as Mister (Nick Damici), arrives just in time to kill the creature (driving a stake through the creatures heart) and save Martin.
-As Mister kills the creature, Martin's father (Gregory Jones) tells him to save his son before passing away.
+As they are packing their car, a deadly infected creature gets in their shed.
+As Martin's family is killed, a mysterious man, known simply as Mister (Nick Damici), arrives just in time to save Martin.

-Now, Mister aims to get Martin to New Eden (Canada) where the weather is cold enough that the creatures cannot survive there.
+After Mister killed the creature, Martin's father (Gregory Jones) uses his last breath to tell him to protect his son.
+Now Mister aims to get Martin to New Eden (Canada) where the weather is cold enough that the creatures cannot survive there.
 However, this will be a long journey, so they will surely come across plenty of dead creatures, survival camps, deadly cults, and more.
-Mister realizes that Martin is just a boy, so he will have to train Martin to survive and fight while trying to make the journey to Canada.
+Mister realizes he will have to train Martin to survive if he has any hope of getting the boy to Canada.